 EPIDEMIOLOGY AND CLINICAL SERVICES

-Due to COVID-19 Emergency Response Peoria City/County Health Department is closed to the public.
-Limited services are available.
+Due to COVID-19 Emergency Response, Peoria City/County Health Department may have limited services in program areas.

 Other limited services will be arranged by clinic staff.
 Clients will be called by telephone.